Kidnapping of Shannon Matthews: Pre-trial events

-Donovan was charged with kidnapping, false imprisonment and committing acts intended to pervert the course of justice on 17 March 2008.
+Donovan was charged with kidnapping, false imprisonment, and committing acts intended to pervert the course of justice on 17 March 2008.
 He appeared before Dewsbury Magistrates on 18 March, and was remanded in custody.
 He appeared at Leeds Crown Court, via a video link from his prison cell, on 26 March.
 The provisional trial date was fixed for 11 November.
 He made a suicide attempt on 6 April.

-Meehan was arrested on 2 April, on suspicion of possessing indecent images of children, after police had examined computers in the home.
+Meehan was arrested on 2 April on suspicion of possessing indecent images of children, after police had examined computers in the home.
 He was remanded in custody by Dewsbury Magistrates, at a hearing on 3 April charged with 11 offences of possessing indecent images of children.
 On 18 April, Meehan pleaded not guilty, and elected to be tried by magistrate rather than by jury.
-On 16 September 2008, he was convicted by Dewsbury Magistrates of 11 counts of possessing child pornography, relating to 49 images of level one, two, three and four found on his computer after it was seized from the house he lived in with Karen, on Moorside Road.
-On the same day, he was sentenced to 20 weeks imprisonment but was released as he had spent longer on remand than the length of the sentence.
+On 16 September 2008, he was convicted by Dewsbury Magistrates of 11 counts of possessing child pornography, relating to 49 images of level one, two, three and four found on his computer after it was seized from the house he lived in with Matthews, on Moorside Road.
+On the same day, he was sentenced to 20 weeks' imprisonment but was released, as he had spent longer on remand than the length of the sentence.

-Karen was arrested on 6 April on suspicion of attempting to pervert the course of justice.
+Karen Matthews was arrested on 6 April on suspicion of attempting to pervert the course of justice.
 She was charged with child neglect and perverting the course of justice on 8 April.
 At a hearing on 5 September 2008, she was also charged with kidnapping and false imprisonment.

 Amanda Hyett, Meehan's sister, was arrested on suspicion of assisting an offender on 4 April 2008.
 Meehan's mother Alice Meehan, sister of Michael Donovan, was arrested on suspicion of attempting to pervert the course of justice, on 4 April.
 Hyett and Alice Meehan were released on police bail on 4 April but were rearrested with Meehan's sister Caroline on 10 April and held on suspicion of perverting the course of justice before being released on bail.
 Hyett and Alice Meehan were later released without charge, although Hyett was jailed the following year in an unrelated conviction for benefit fraud.

 On 8 April, the police announced they were investigating approaches to the Madeleine's Fund for money to assist the search for Shannon.

 Karen Matthews was remanded to face trial alongside Donovan in November 2008.